 • Accusations of misrepresenting or exaggerating the injury

-If your workers’ comp claim gets denied, you have the right to appeal the denial.
+You can appeal the denial if your workers’ comp claim gets denied.
 We can help you with the appeals process.
 The appeals process varies by state; in New York, you have 30 days to appeal and request a hearing before a panel of workers’ comp law judges.

-The hearing is a legal proceeding and it’s in your best interest to have top-notch legal representation at this stage.
+The hearing is a legal proceeding, and top-notch legal representation is in your best interest.
 A skilled New York workers’ compensation lawyer can help you navigate the appeals process and make the strongest case to overturn the denial.

-Contact our skilled New York workers’ comp attorneys
+Contact our skilled New York workers’ compensation lawyer

 The Weinstein Group, PLLC has over 30 years of advocating for the rights of workers from all industries.
 If you’ve been injured on the job, we’ll aggressively fight for your right to receive your workers’ comp benefits, including medical bills, lost wages, and partial, total, or temporary disability benefits.

-The New York workers’ compensation lawyers of the Weinstein Group, PLLC will ensure your claim gets filed correctly and that you receive the full amount you’re entitled to.
-Most importantly, we’ll listen to you and help you make the best choice as to how to pursue your case: workers’ comp, a lawsuit, or both.
+The New York workers’ compensation lawyers of the Weinstein Group, PLLC, will ensure your claim gets filed correctly and that you receive the total amount you’re entitled to.
+Most importantly, we’ll listen to you and help you choose how to pursue your case: workers’ comp, a lawsuit, or both.

 No one deserves to live in financial jeopardy because of a work-related injury.
-Call The Weinstein Law Group, PLLC today and get started down the road to financial compensation.
-The Weinstein Law Group, PLLC does not charge anything unless you receive your benefits.
-We offer a free consultation to help you decide what your best course of action is and how to proceed.
+Call The Weinstein Law Group, PLLC, today and get started on financial compensation.
+We do not charge anything unless you receive your benefits.
+We offer a free consultation to help you decide your best course of action and how to proceed.

 Contact us at 212.741.3800 or online today to schedule your free consultation.